When And Where

 A full intermediate line is going to be what you want.
 We use it specifically to cut through any chop on the water without slack in your connection to the fly.

 The intermediate line will also get under any seaweed on the surface when stripped with the rod tip pointed down in the water.
-The best line currently out is the Royal Wulff Bermuda Triangle Taper
+The best line currently out is the Sonar Intermediate

 Leaders And Bite Tippet